 INTRODUCTION India's election campaigning has moved into the countryside, with Prime Minister Mrs. Indira Gandhi's?

-INTRODUCTION India's election campaigning has moved into the countryside, with Prime Minister Mrs. Indira Gandhi's ruling Congress Party and the newly-formed but powerful Janata opposition alliance both vying for the important rural vote.
+Background: INTRODUCTION India's election campaigning has moved into the countryside, with Prime Minister Mrs. Indira Gandhi's ruling Congress Party and the newly-formed but powerful Janata opposition alliance both vying for the important rural vote.
 The Janata Party, however, a combination of the major non-communist left-wing opposition organisations, has suffered a blow with the loss of one of its leaders, Jayaprakash Narayan, who's in hospital for the duration of the campaign.

 SYNOPSIS: Nevertheless, the search for votes continues.
 The little village of Chhaprauli in western Uttar Pradesh State is perhaps typical of the catchment areas for large number of outlying peasant farmers whose collective vote could swing the March sixteenth election either way.
 The Janata Party message to these people is a simple one -- that Mrs. Gandhi's Congress Party is no longer able to govern the country properly, and all those capable of running it are in the ranks of the Janata Party.